JohnVonNeumann/aws_dev_cert_prep/README.md

 > Think of users again, one user to one partition key, however when a user makes a forum post, he now generates individual sort key's for each post.
 When can then search for a user's posts with the partition key.

+## Indexes

+1. Local Secondary Index
+* Has the SAME partition key, different sort key.
+* Can ONLY be created when creating a table.
+Cannot be removed or modified later.

+2. Global Secondary Index
+* Has a DIFFERENT partition key, and different sort key.
+* Can be created at table creation, or later.

+## Streams

+* Pretty new, may not yet be in exams.

+* Used to capture any kind of modification of the DynamoDB tables.

+## Queries vs Scans

+### Queries
+* A query operation finds items in a table using ONLY primary key attribute values.
+You must provide a partition attribute name and a distinct value to search for.

+* You can also optionally provide a sort key attribute name and value, and use a comparison operator to refine the search results.

+### Scans
+* A scan operation examines every item in the table.

+> Try to use queries over scans, as they are more efficient.You don't dump the entire table.